-If the school believes that notifying the parents/carers would increase the risk to the child, the DSL or staff member will discuss this with LA Family Services before doing so.
+If the school believes that notifying the parents/carers would increase the risk to the child, the DSL or staff member will discuss this with local authority children's social care team before doing so.

 In the case of allegations of abuse made against other children, the school will normally notify the parents/carers of all the children involved.
 The school will think carefully about what information it provides about the other child involved, and when.
-It will work with the police and/or LA children's social care to make sure its approach to information sharing is consistent.
+It will work with the police and/or local authority children's social care to make sure its approach to information sharing is consistent.